- See the most famous sites of Madrid on a guided walk

 Day 12: Day Trip to Monfragüe National Park

-Within the Extremadura region of Spain lies Monfragüe, a 752-square-mile national park in the valley of the Tagus River.
+Within the Extremadura region of Spain lies Monfragüe, a national park in the valley of the Tagus River.
 Besides its natural beauty, Monfragüe is known for its exotic birdlife and abundance of wild animals.
 In the morning, you'll transfer to the park, where you'll meet an expert naturalist who will be your guide/driver for the day.
-He or she will lead the way into Monfragüe in a 4x4 vehicle on a guided safari you won't soon forget.
+They'll lead the way into Monfragüe in a 4WD vehicle on a guided safari.

-With binoculars in hand, you'll travel through the park, stopping along the way as your guide points out the fauna that calls this area home.
-These include black vultures, Spanish imperial eagles, various deer, river otters, foxes, and much more.
-The tour of the park also includes stops at famous landmarks like Salto del Gitano, a prime viewpoint overlooking the valley, and Puente del Cardenal, a stone bridge running over the Tagus River.
-Throughout the tour, you'll stop at many other stunning viewpoints as well.
+With binoculars in hand, you'll travel through the park, stopping as your guide points out fauna like black vultures, Spanish imperial eagles, deer, river otters, foxes, and much more.
+The tour also includes stops at famous landmarks like Salto del Gitano, a prime viewpoint overlooking the valley, and Puente del Cardenal, a stone bridge running over the Tagus River.

-As an added bonus, you'll take a break at lunchtime for a picnic amid Monfragüe's unspoiled nature.
+You'll also stop at many other stunning viewpoints and, as a bonus, take a break for a picnic amid Monfragüe's unspoiled nature.
 Afterward, you'll leave the park and transfer back to your hotel.

-You might want to take this time to do some more sightseeing and visit any locales you might have missed your first time around.
+You might want to take this time to do more sightseeing and visit any locales you missed your first time in Madrid.
 You could also head to the shopping district along Gran Vía and pick up souvenirs and gifts to take back home.
 In the evening, if you'd like to dine amid history, try dinner at Botín.
 This Madrid staple has the distinction of being the oldest restaurant in the world.